royal-programmer/Python-Basics/Basic-Codes/README.md

 A short description of the provided codes are given below:

-•Binary search(Iteration).py: It is fully user-customizable binary search programme that is based on iteration method.
+1. Binary search(Iteration).py: It is fully user-customizable binary search programme that is based on iteration method.
 The list is created by the user itself, will automatically    be sorted and it is ready to go.